Why Employees Waste Time at Work and How to Fix the Problem

 When people see how what they do contributes to the total effort, it’s easier for them to rally around the cause and see their purpose.
 Teams that have a purpose, and perceive their contribution to the purpose, tend not to get distracted and waste time at work.

-Set, Communicate, and Measure Performance Expectations
+Set, Communicate, and Measure Performance Expectations:

 The leader needs to recognize how to set and communicate realistic performance expectations for what needs to be done.
+This needs to occur in such a way that the leader and the employees share a mutual picture of what constitutes the desired outcome.

 Once set and communicated, the leader must follow through and hold the team accountable for meeting those expectations.
 If employees know that their performance is being measured objectively, consistently and in a constructive way, they are less likely to wander off and waste time.